aaanh/hackpsu2024/README.md

 ## Post scripts

-Note from @aaanh: Very enlightening experience for me as HackPSU was my first ever hackathon after having only organized hackathons.
+Note from @aaanh: Very enlightening experience for me as HackPSU was my first ever hackathon that I participated, after having only organized hackathons.
 Gained new perspectives and knowledge on how amazing products could be developed within the span of less than 24 hours.